SuperOfficeDocs/superoffice-docs/docs/en/ui/web-app/pagebuilder/superstate/role-of-soprotocol.md

 uid: superstate_and_soprotocol
 description: The role of SoProtocol in SuperState
 author: Tony Yates
-so.date: 06.24.2016
+date: 06.24.2016
 keywords:
-so.topic: concept
+topic: concept
-so.client: web
+client: web
-so.envir: onsite
+envir: onsite
 ---

 # The role of SoProtocol